FourierFlows/FourierFlows.jl/README.md

 ## Future work

-The code is an a very early stage of development.
+The code is in the chaos stage of development.
 A main goal for the future is to permit the use of shared memory parallelism in the compute-intensive routines (shared-memory parallelism provided already by FFTW/MKLFFT, but is not yet native to Julia for things like element-wise matrix multiplication,